-An experienced personal injury attorney at our law firm can examine your medical history to determine if your CRPS resulted from someone else’s negligence — someone who should pay for what you’re going through.
+An experienced personal injury attorney at our law firm can examine your medical history.
+It is to determine if your CRPS resulted from someone else’s negligence — someone who should pay for what you’re going through.

 Compensation in a Complex Regional Pain Syndrome Lawsuit

 Because complex regional pain syndrome can have such a profound effect on a victim’s life, compensation should be considered for many related consequences.